African Logistics Paradox. Transport in Africa. Corridors. Online Course (10 ECTS, )

 African Regional Transport Infrastructure Network

-Forecast Demand for the Transport in Africa
+Forecast Demand for Transport in Africa

-Economic costs of the transport inefficiencies in Africa
+Economic costs of transport inefficiencies in Africa

 Air transport in Africa